cmdr2/blog-agent/Readme.md

 **Tip:** If you save very frequently while writing text files (like I do), consider pausing Dropbox sync while you write and resuming after you've finished editing.
 This will avoid frequent republishes and Lambda calls.

 Future work: Rewrite this to use Hugo as a layer, and create a `Go`-lang runtime instead of Python.
+This will remove the custom static-site generator code, and also help scale this to more posts (and reduce Lambda invoke durations).

 ## Installation
 ### Step 1: Create a Dropbox access token